 High rates of widespread pain, hypersensitivity to stimuli, fatigue, sleep, and cognition problems, low quality of life, often disabling, difficult to treat: how much worse could it get?
 How about a tendency to come down with other diseases?

 It turns out that because FM likes to cluster with other diseases, people with FM often face other health problems as well.
 Check out the long (but probably not complete) list of other diseases that FM patients have an increased risk of picking up somewhere along the line.

-They include: chronic fatigue syndrome, migraines and headaches, irritable bowel syndrome, temporomandibular joint syndrome, adult attention deficit hyperactivity disorder (ADHD), vulvodynia, interstitial cystitis.
+They include chronic fatigue syndrome, migraines and headaches, irritable bowel syndrome, temporomandibular joint syndrome, adult attention deficit hyperactivity disorder (ADHD), vulvodynia, and interstitial cystitis.

 #8.
 Fibromyalgia Makes Other Diseases Worse